hjkwak-kitty/TIL/android/Intent.md

     // Create intent to show the chooser dialog val chooser: Intent = Intent.createChooser(sendIntent, title)

-    // Verify the original intent will resolve to at least one activity if (sendIntent.resolveActivity(packageManager) != null) {
+    // 유효성 확인 Verify the original intent will resolve to at least one activity if (sendIntent.resolveActivity(packageManager) != null) {
         startActivity(chooser)
     }